Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

 - A smaller percentage of local workers employed as Machinery Operators And Drivers (4.0% compared to 6.1%)

-The largest changes in the jobs held by the in Sutherland Shire workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in Sutherland Shire between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+1,810 local workers)